vchoutas/smplx/README.md

 This repository was originally developed for SMPL-X / SMPLify-X (CVPR 2019), you might be interested in having a look: [https://smpl-x.is.tue.mpg.de](https://smpl-x.is.tue.mpg.de).

+## Acknowledgments

+### Facial Contour

+Special thanks to [Soubhik Sanyal](https://github.com/soubhiksanyal) for sharing the Tensorflow code used for the facial landmarks.

 ## Contact
 The code of this repository was implemented by [Vassilis Choutas](vassilis.choutas@tuebingen.mpg.de).